-Today just about every aspect of recording, mixing, and mastering can now be done in the digital space.
+Today, just about every aspect of recording, mixing, and mastering can be done in the digital space.
 As a result, the DAW has become an engineer’s best friend.
 It’s just a matter of figuring out which DAW is best for you.
 These programs have changed the way we produce music from start to finish.
-One major improvement DAWs have made since their arrival is introducing mix automation.
+One major improvement DAWs have made since their arrival is the introduction of mix automation.

-Before you do anything, you have to decide which track you wish to provide with automation.
+Before you do anything, you have to decide which track you wish to automate.
 For instance, let’s say you want your lead guitar track to get louder and quieter during a certain part of the song.
 You would begin by selecting this track, then selecting “Automation.”
-In Logic Pro the shortcut for automation is the “A” key.
-Automation can also be accessed by selecting “Track” then “Track Automation.”
+In Logic Pro, the shortcut for automation is the “A” key.
+Automation can also be accessed by selecting “Track” and then “Track Automation.”

 Decide What Type of Automation You Want